Code-Institute-Submissions/Irish-Music-Vault/README.md

 * Pressing submit when all fields are entered correctly will submit the form successfully and in this test case I am now brought to the profile page set up for Michael.

 ### LOGIN.HTML
+The login page has the same input fields as the registration page minus the email input.
+The same validation errors and success indicators will be shown upon user interaction with it.
+Similar to the registration page, successful completion of the form followed by pressing the submit button will bring the user to their user profile page.

+### PROFILE.HTML
+The profile page contains two sections.
+One for user details and another that contains any uploads a user has submitted.
+* In the user details section at the top of the screen there are four pieces of user data.
+The first is the user's username which is set to the username that they registered with.
+In this test case it is set to 'michael' as per the registration testing above.
+The email is set to 'michael@email.com' as per the test case above.
+The next two are 'Total Uploads' and 'Uploads Rated 5/5'.
+'Total Uploads' is set to 0 as I have not uploaded anything yet.
+'Uploads Rated 5/5' is currently empty.
+The section below this which shows the albums that I have uploaded is also empty.
+* I will test these by uploading an album in the upload section, in this case 'Gambler's Ballet' by Kila
+* As expected, in the user details section the 'Total Uploads' has been increased to '1'.
+As I rated it 5/5 it has been included in the section titled 'Uploads Rated 5/5.
+Also as expected the album listing which also appears on the albums page has appeared on the lower half of the profile page.
+* Included in this album listing unlike on the albums page, is an edit and delete button unique to the profile page.
+Pressing on the edit button brings me to the edit page.
+* Clicking on the delete button opens up a modal that asks me to confirm the deletion.
+When I press 'No' the profile page is reloaded and the upload remains in the database.
+When I click 'Yes' the upload is deleted from the database permanently.

+### UPLOAD.HTML